 Lux-seconds are log base 10 values which can be converted to log base 2 values used for stops of light with this formula (see full formula explanation):

 log2(10^2.8) = 9.3 stops

 This means that the dynamic range you have available with an example hypothetical film is 9.3 stops.
 Great!
 Now, let’s get more clarity on the above formula and how it applies to film characteristic chart values.

 ☝ Further reading: “Lux-Seconds, Stops, and Exposure Values Explained.”

 In photography, film speed and exposure are measured in log base 2 values, meaning that each additional stop doubles the light volume.
 For example, EV1 is twice as much light as EV0, EV2 is four times as much as EV0, and EV3 is eight times as much as EV1.

 Lux-seconds, which is a measure of one lumen (a set amount of light emitted per second) — per square metre.
 Lux-seconds progress in log base 10 steps.
-This means that 2 lux is 10 times as much light as 1 lux, and 3 lux is 100 times as much light as 1 lux.
+This means that 2 lux-seconds is 10 times as much light as 1 lux-second and 3 lux-seconds is 100 times as much light as 1 lux-second.

 Practical application: how to measure the dynamic range of a scene and match it against your film.

 The physical world within your camera’s frame also has a dynamic range.
 It can be measured in stops of light to give you an insight into how you can best capture it with your film.